bioconda/bioconda.github.io/_sources/recipes/metaphlan2/README.rst.txt

 metaphlan2
 ==========

-.. conda:recipe:: metaphlan2/2.7.7
+.. conda:recipe:: metaphlan2/2.9.0
    :replaces_section_title:

-   MetaPhlAn is a computational tool for profiling the composition of microbial communities \(Bacteria\, Archaea\, Eukaryotes and Viruses\) from metagenomic shotgun sequencing data with species level resolution.
+   MetaPhlAn is a computational tool for profiling the composition of microbial communities \(Bacteria\, Archaea and Eukaryotes\) from metagenomic shotgun sequencing data with species level resolution.
 From version 2.0 MetaPhlAn is also able to identify specific strains \(in the not\-so\-frequent cases in which the sample contains a previously sequenced strains\) and to